440 Huntington Avenue

 Boston, MA 02115

-- Machine Learning: subset selection, zero and few shot learning, manifold clustering, high-rank matrix completion, nonlinear dynamical models, deep neural networks
+- Machine learning, with a focus in subset selection, zero and few shot learning, manifold clustering, high-rank matrix completion, nonlinear dynamical models, and deep neural networks

-- Computer Vision: procedure learning, video summarization, large-scale multi-label recognition, motion and activity segmentation, active learning for visual data
+- Computer vision, with a focus in procedure learning, video summarization, large-scale multi-label recognition, motion and activity segmentation, and active learning for visual data

-- Optimization: sparse and low-rank recovery, structured submodular maximization, convex and non-convex optimization
+- Optimization, with a focus in sparse and low-rank recovery, structured submodular maximization, and convex and non-convex optimization

 - PhD in Electrical and Computer Engineering, Johns Hopkins University

 - MS in Applied Mathematics and Statistics, Johns Hopkins University

-- MS in Electrical Engineering, Sharif University of Technology
+- MS in Electrical Engineering, Sharif University of Technology, Iran

-Ehsan Elhamifar is an Assistant Professor in the Khoury College of Computer Sciences and is the director of the Mathematical, Computational and Applied Data Science (MCADS) Lab at Northeastern University.
-He is affiliated with the Electrical and Computer Engineering Department at Northeastern.
-Prof. Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
-Previously, he was a postdoctoral scholar in the Electrical Engineering and Computer Science department at UC Berkeley.
-Prof. Elhamifar obtained his PhD from the Electrical and Computer Engineering department at the Johns Hopkins University.
+Ehsan Elhamifar is an assistant professor in the Khoury College of Computer Sciences and director of the Mathematical, Computational and Applied Data Science Lab at Northeastern University.
+He is affiliated with Northeastern’s electrical and computer engineering department.
+Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
+Previously, he was a postdoctoral scholar in the electrical engineering and computer science department at University of California, Berkeley.

-Prof. Elhamifar’s research areas are machine learning, computer vision and optimization.
-He is interested in developing scalable, robust and provable algorithms that can address challenges of complex and massive high-dimensional data.
-He works on applications of these tools in computer vision and robotics among others.
-Specifically, he uses tools from convex, nonconvex and submodular optimization, sparse and low-rank modeling, deep learning, high-dimensional statistics and graphical models to develop algorithms and theory and applies them to solve real-world challenging problems, including big data summarization, procedure learning from instructional data, large-scale recognition with small labeled data and active learning for visual data.
+Elhamifar’s research areas are machine learning, computer vision, and optimization.
+He is interested in developing scalable, robust, and provable algorithms to address challenges of complex and massive high-dimensional data.
+He applies these tools in areas such as computer vision and robotics.
+Specifically, he uses tools from convex, non-convex, and submodular optimization; sparse and low-rank modeling; deep learning; high-dimensional statistics; and graphical models to develop algorithms and theory.
+He applies these discoveries to real-world challenges, including big data summarization, procedure learning from instructional data, large-scale recognition with small labeled data, and active learning for visual data.